JuanCruzAGB/Menu/README.md

 </nav>
 ```

-On mobile the __NavMenu css__ was optimize to show only 1 row, so be carefull :S
+On mobile the __NavMenu css__ was optimize to show only 1 row (be carefull).
 If you want to use a __Sidebar__ you can make it adding a HTMLElement for open it, with className = "sidebar-button open-btn" and the sidebar position you want left or right.
 ```
 <nav id="nav-1" class="nav-menu">
     <div class="nav-row">